oatlog/oatlog/doc/planning_report/main.typ

 We will be using the nix @nix package manager and build system to reproducibly specify our software environment alongside our source code in the same repository, which we additionally will open source.
 We expect our dependencies to be roughly
-- an x86_64 system running a recent Linux kernel
+- an x86_64 system running a recent Linux kernel,
-- nix
+- nix,
-- a Rust toolchain
+- a Rust toolchain,
-- profiling tools such as perf @perf
+- profiling tools such as perf @perf,
-- egglog and eqlog, for benchmarking
+- and egglog, eqlog for benchmarking

 Crucially we do not expect to rely on external solvers, we do not expect to incorporate unfree code, and we expect the performance of our e-graph engine to rely almost entirely on our code and the Rust